pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 _Inputs_ are generally representations of the parameters to the underlying API call of any resource that Pulumi is managing.

-The simplest way to create a resource with its required _inputs_ is to use a "raw value" (A raw value as described in this document is a standard string, boolean, integer or other type you can use generally in your language of choice):
+The simplest way to create a resource with its required _inputs_ is to use a _raw value_.

 {{< chooser language "javascript,typescript,python,go,csharp,java" >}}